 Taylor & Francis supports the Force 11 Joint Declaration of Citation Principles which recognize data as important, citable products of research, and that data citations should be both understandable by humans and machine-readable (i.e. can be read and processed by a computer).

 Why cite data?

-- facilitates collaboration for researchers to reuse and build on research findings
+- Facilitates collaboration by helping other researchers to reuse and build on the same data,

 All data referenced in articles published by Taylor & Francis should be accompanied with a citation.
-Many of our journals have data sharing policies which specifically state that authors are, for example, highly encouraged or required to cite data associated with their article.
+Many of our journals have data sharing policies which state that authors are highly encouraged or required to cite data associated with their article.

 How should I cite data?

 There is no universal referencing style for citing data – this varies across disciplines and journals.
-However, you need to cite in a clear and consistent way to make the citation useful, enabling the reader to identify and find the data set referenced in your article.
+However, you need to cite in a clear and consistent way to make the citation helpful and enable the reader to easily identify and find the data set referenced in your article.

 First, check the ‘Instructions for Authors’ page of the journal you’re submitting to for guidance on citing data.
 For Taylor & Francis journals with data sharing policies, you will find instructions and examples of data citation, all of which adhere to the Force 11 Joint Declaration of Data Citation Principles.

 In general, you should always include the following elements in data citations: